Why Is My Hair Falling Out In The Shower? Tips To Prevent

 Hair Shedding Vs. Hair Loss: What’s The Difference?

+Hair shedding is a routine process and should not be confused with hair loss.
 Hair shedding is normal and a part of our body’s natural renewal process.
 An average person loses about 50 to 100 hair strands a day.
 However, the number of strands varies from person to person, depending on hair length and thickness.
 Those who have long and thick hair shed more compared to those who have short and fine hair.

 On the days you wash your hair, you may shed about 150-200 strands.
 Those who wash hair only once or twice a week may experience more shedding on wash days due to the product buildup.
 The new hair growth compensates for the hair shedding.